python/devguide/gitbootcamp.rst

    git config diff.generated.binary true

-The ``generated`` `attribute <https://git-scm.com/docs/gitattributes>`_ is defined in `.gitattributes`, found in the repository root.
+The ``generated`` `attribute <https://git-scm.com/docs/gitattributes>`_ is defined in :file:`.gitattributes`, found in the repository root.

 .. _push-changes: